ConsenSysMesh/blockapps-web3/README.md

 Note that to avoid dependency coupling, you must include [BigNumber](https://github.com/MikeMcl/bignumber.js/), [ethereumjs-tx](https://github.com/ethereum/ethereumjs-tx), and [web3](https://github.com/ethereum/web3.js) on your own when using BlockApps-Web3 in the browser.
 Those three dependencies **must** be included in the browser before including the `blockapps-web3.js` script.

+**Note:** `ethereumjs-tx` will eventually be removed as a dependency once BlockApps is able to process raw transactions server side.

 ### To Use:

 ```